chhajedji/dwm/README.md

 - [restartsig](https://dwm.suckless.org/patches/restartsig/) - Apply changes without quitting dwm.
 - [pertag](https://dwm.suckless.org/patches/pertag/) - This patch keeps `layout`, `mwfact` and `nmaster` separate for each tag. `barpos` remains same for every tag.
 - [bottomstack with ru_gaps](https://dwm.suckless.org/patches/ru_gaps/) - Same as tile layout but instead of single columns, new windows are attached in single row below master window. `ru_gaps` adds gaps to it.
+- [centeredmaster with ru_gaps](https://dwm.suckless.org/patches/ru_gaps/) - Keep master in center and slaves at sides.
+This is with gaps present between windows.
+Here is  [original](https://dwm.suckless.org/patches/centeredmaster/) without gaps.
 - [activetagindicatorbar](https://dwm.suckless.org/patches/activetagindicatorbar/) - Show rectangular boxes instead of squares on tags with some windows.
 > _Modified patch activetagindicatorbar.
 Changed bar length and position from top to bottom._